Foliations whose first Chern class is nef: Numerically flat vector bundles on complex manifolds

-\begin{proof} From \cite[Theorem 1.18]{DemaillyPeternellSchneider1994}, we know that $\cE$ is an extension of irreducible Hermitian flat vector bundles.
-The existence of $\nabla_\cF$ goes back to \cite[Section 3]{Simpson1992}.
-An explicit construction can be found in \cite[Theorem 1.7]{LiuOuYang2020}.
-For the uniqueness, we will prove by induction on the length $k$.
+\begin{proof} The existence of $\nabla_\cF$ goes back to \cite[Section 3]{Simpson1992}.
+We also refer to \cite[Section 3]{Deng2021} for a more explicit construction.
+For the uniqueness, we will prove by induction on the length $k$ of the filtration.
 If $k=1$, then the connection is the unique Hermitian flat connection.